Anatomy of Agentic Memory: Taxonomy and Empirical Analysis of Evaluation and System Limitations: Evaluation and Pain Points

 \subsection{System Performance Evaluation}

 While accuracy is critical, the practical viability of agentic memory is constrained by latency and cost.
-Unlike read-only RAG systems, agentic memory introduces a continuous write–consolidate lifecycle.
-We decompose system load into three phases: retrieval ($T_{read}$), covering search and traversal; generation ($T_{gen}$), including context processing and token decoding; and maintenance ($T_{write}$), involving memory extraction and updates.
+Unlike read-only RAG systems, agentic memory introduces maintenance operations such as memory extraction, updates, and consolidation.
+We measure the user-facing load as retrieval ($T_{read}$), covering search and traversal, and generation ($T_{gen}$), including context processing and token decoding, while discussing maintenance overhead qualitatively.

-In this section, we quantify user-facing latency ($T_{read} + T_{gen}$) and overall scalability using Table~\ref{tab:latency_breakdown}, and discuss the often-overlooked overhead introduced by maintenance operations.
+In this section, we quantify user-facing latency ($T_{read} + T_{gen}$) and offline scalability using Table~\ref{tab:latency_breakdown}, while highlighting maintenance as a hidden system-level bottleneck.